 And the global percentage of the people owning half of the world’s money today?
 One percent.

 Think of the distribution of wealth in the world as a pyramid.
 At the base of the wealth pyramid are people with a net worth of less than US$10,000, and they encompass 71 percent of the world’s population.

 Meanwhile, people who are worth between US$10,000 and US$100,000 are almost one-fourth of the global population at 21 percent.
 People who are valued somewhere between US$ 100,000 and US$ 1,000,000 come next at 7.4 percent.

 And then there’s the cream of the crop: the one percent of the world’s global population.
-They are worth US$1 million and up, and there are only around 70 million of them in world.
+They are worth US$1 million and up, and there are only around 70 million of them in the world.

-Breaking the class further down, we can find inside this circle an ultra-elite circle: a mere 0.36 percent of the top one percent, who are worth US$50 million and up.
+Breaking the class further down, we can find inside this circle an ultra-elite circle: a mere 0.36 percent of the top one percent, who is worth US$50 million and up.
 And there are only 123,800 of them in the world.
 In totality, the global households have amassed a total amount of US$250 trillion—which, if put into perspective, is more than 80 times our proposed 2016 national budget.

 So who are Filipinos who belong to the world’s top one percent?
 Forbes’ 2015 list of richest Filipinos included the following names:

 1. Henry Sy – US$14.4 billion